AlsoGhostglowDev/Ghost-s-Trash-Bin/docs/oc_robot.md

 ### Basic Movements
 <details>
     <summary><kbd>robot.forward()</kbd></summary>
-    This function simply moves the robot one block forward (if possible).
+    This function moves the robot forward.
+    **Returns**: `true` if the robot successfully moved, `nil` otherwise.
+If movement fails a secondary result will be returned describing why it failed, which will either be `impossible move`, `not enough energy` or the description of the obstacle as `robot.detect` would return.
 </details>

 <details>
     <summary><kbd>robot.back()</kbd></summary>
-    The inverse function of <kbd>robot.forward()</kbd>, the function instead moves the robot one block backwards (if possible).
+    Similarily to `robot.forward()`, but goes back.
 </details>

 <details>